 Is it too late?
 Have Diversity Consultants and internal Diversity Professionals permanently cemented a culturally exploitative differences-based view of our coworkers into corporate life and the employee psyche?
 Can businesses remain cohesive and profitable, attract talent for its own sake, while at the same time generating internal social activism, entrenching internal corporate cultural fragmentation that mirrors outside sociopolitical activism, and embedding the related intercultural conflict throughout business processes?

-Or is it time that we more aggressively challenge the 50-year old DIVersity Paradigm by asking, “At what point do we all stop emphasizing our differences?”
-Isn’t there something else we might focus on to help businesses and institutions escape the endless cycle of intractable conflict — without Diversity Programs?
+Or is it time that we more aggressively challenge the 50-year old DIVersity Paradigm by asking, “At what point do we all stop telling each other how different we are?”
+Is there another way?
+Are there viable alternatives to differences-based conflict-driven cultural interaction inside business organizations?

 PLEASE!
 TWEET THIS ARTICLE USING: